 The Value of Volunteering in Your Golden Years

-- Use and development of problem-solving skills
+- Use and develop their problem-solving skills

-- Meeting new and interesting people
+- Meet new and interesting people

-- Gaining an improved outlook and general sense of satisfaction
+- Gain a general sense of satisfaction

-- Getting physically active
+- Stay physically active

 Reap the Health and Lifestyle Benefits of Volunteering in Just a Year

 According to research, seniors who reported lower levels of depression, anxiety, loneliness, and social isolation as a result of volunteering, noticed improvements within the first year of becoming a volunteer.
 Whether you or a loved one have been struggling with physical or mental health issues for some time, or are looking for way to lower your risk, volunteering can deliver fast and measurable results that can kick in as quickly as day one!

 Best Volunteering Opportunities and Activities for Seniors and Retired Adults

 The sky is the limit when it comes to ways for seniors to get involved.
 As with any activity, some programs will be more appropriate than others.
 Always consult a doctor and take the proper precautions to avoid injury if you are interested in a physical volunteer activity, like charity walks.
 Or perhaps there is an activity you already enjoy that you could turn into a volunteer opportunity, like cooking for a soup kitchen.
 Perhaps you might want to try something totally new to you.
 If you’re not sure where to get started, here are a few activities and volunteer opportunities that are great for seniors.